 Walter recently returned to the New Orleans area after spending time in Spain as an English teacher and cultural assistant.
 Prior to that, he worked in various banking and financial settings and received his MBA from the University of New Orleans.
 Walter’s financial skills paired with his patience and personability will allow him to provide valuable guidance to our entrepreneurs.

 Tyler first fell in love with New Orleans while volunteering in the lower ninth ward during the summer of 2008.
 After graduating from Johnson and Wales’ culinary program in 2012, she decided to make the city her home.
 Tyler has more than a decade of experience in the hospitality industry with a focus on training development and management.
 She looks forward to working one-on-one with Fund 17 entrepreneurs and finding creative solutions to grow their passions into sustainable businesses.

-Cecily is studying political science, international development and Spanish at Tulane University.
+Cecily is studying Political Science, International Development and Spanish at Tulane University.
 She became interested in the idea of working with loans and entrepreneurship over the summer of 2016 when she worked with a non-profit in Paraguay that provides microloans to women to start their own businesses.
-This summer, her job as the impact assessment and Kiva intern will allow her to work directly with entrepreneurs interested in applying for a Kiva loan.
+Cecily works directly with entrepreneurs interested in applying for a Kiva loan.
 She also conducts check-in calls with entrepreneurs and collects data on their business growth and satisfaction with Fund 17 programming.

 We are looking for interns in three key focus areas: Marketing and Communications, Creative Services and Accounting and Fundraising.
 Learn more and apply here.

 Our 2017-2018 Fellows hail from Xavier University and Tulane University.
 Fellows receive on-going training and support while providing 1-on-1 business development assistance to our entrepreneur cohorts.
 Learn more about the Fellowship Program here.